AttorneyOnline/AO3Protocol/animated-chatroom-design.md

-Sometime during my rediscovery of AO, I also learned of the so-called "AO 1.8," an unofficial update to 1.7.5 that made modifications to the default theme and vanilla assets, as well as included an "Automatic Attorney Utility," a robust set of macros for the game, since obviously the Delphi code could not be modified.
-I had briefly considered writing master server code to "federate" with the 1.8 master server, but I quickly abandoned the code after I realized that the 1.8 master servers were long dead.
+Sometime during my rediscovery of AO, I also learned of the so-called "AO 1.8," an unofficial update to 1.7.5 that made modifications to the default theme and vanilla assets.
+It included an "Automatic Attorney Utility," a robust set of macros for the game, since obviously the Delphi code could not be modified.
+I had briefly considered writing master server code to federate with the 1.8 master server, but I quickly abandoned the code after I realized that the 1.8 master servers were long dead.
 Mine was virtually the only one left standing.